-If the vehicle has 235/40R18, 255/35ZR18, or 275/35ZR18 size tires, do not use tire chains.
+Do not use tire chains.
 There is not enough clearance.
 Tire chains used on a vehicle without the proper amount of clearance can cause damage to the brakes, suspension, or other vehicle parts.
 The area damaged by the tire chains could cause loss of control and a crash.
+(Continued)

 Use another type of traction device only if its manufacturer recommends it for the vehicle's tire size combination and road conditions.
 Follow that manufacturer's instructions.
-To avoid vehicle damage, drive slow and readjust or remove the traction device if it contacts the vehicle.
+To avoid vehicle damage, drive slowly and readjust or remove the traction device if it contacts the vehicle.
 Do not spin the wheels.
-If traction devices are used. install them on the rear tires.
+If traction devices are used, install them on the tires of the drive axle only.